The Mouth Biome

 I spent years treating my mouth like a high-school chemistry project gone wrong.
 Every morning, I’d gargle with that neon-blue stuff that burns like a thousand suns, convinced that if it didn’t make my eyes water, it wasn’t working.
 I thought I was being hygienic.
-In reality, I was basically performing a scorched-earth tactical strike on a delicate rainforest.
-It wasn't until a routine checkup in late 2025 where my dentist mentioned, almost as an aside, that my gums looked 'angry' despite my aggressive cleaning, that I started down this rabbit hole.
+In reality, I was performing a scorched-earth tactical strike on a delicate rainforest.
+It wasn't until a routine checkup earlier this spring where my dentist mentioned, almost as an aside, that my gums looked 'angry' despite my aggressive cleaning, that I started down this rabbit hole.
 I realized I was killing the good guys right along with the bad.

 As someone who works remotely in tech here in Austin, I have a natural tendency to over-optimize systems.
 If a server is lagging, you don't just delete the hard drive; you look at the ecosystem.
 I realized my mouth was 'lagging.'
-I had chronic dry mouth, a weird metallic taste by 2:00 PM, and gums that bled if I so much as looked at a piece of floss.
+I had chronic dry mouth, a weird metallic taste by mid-afternoon, and gums that bled if I so much as looked at a piece of floss.
 I decided to stop the madness and treat my mouth like a garden instead of a crime scene.
-I’m not a dentist, not a microbiologist, and definitely have zero medical training—I’m just a guy who spent way too many lunch breaks reading white papers and testing lozenges.
+I’m not a dentist, not a microbiologist, and I definitely have zero medical training—I’m just a guy who spent way too many lunch breaks reading white papers and testing lozenges.
 Before you try any of this, please check with a professional or your own dentist, because everyone’s mouth-garden is different.
+This was just my personal attempt at reforesting my mouth after decades of chemical warfare.

 The 84-Day Framework: Gardening, Not Cleaning

 Restoring a microbiome isn’t like taking an aspirin for a headache; it’s more like trying to start a sourdough starter or balancing a finicky fish tank.
 You can’t just dump in some bacteria and expect them to set up shop overnight.
 You have to prepare the soil, plant the seeds, and then—the hardest part—leave them the heck alone.
 I mapped out a 12-week protocol, which comes out to exactly 84 days of consistent effort.
-The math is simple: 12 weeks multiplied by 7 days equals 84 days of bacterial repopulation.
-I chose this timeframe because, based on my obsessive reading, that’s roughly how long it takes for new bacterial colonies to actually find a lease and move into the crevices of your gums.
+I chose this timeframe because, based on my obsessive reading of oral microbiology, that’s roughly how long it takes for new bacterial colonies to actually find a lease, sign the paperwork, and move into the crevices of your gums.

 Phase 1: The Tactical Retreat (Weeks 1-4)

-From January 5th to early February, I focused on what I call the 'Tactical Retreat.'
+From mid-March to mid-April, I focused on what I call the 'Tactical Retreat.'
 The goal here was to let my natural saliva do its job.
 Saliva is basically the 'river' of your mouth’s ecosystem; it carries minerals and keeps the pH balanced.
 When you use harsh mouthwashes, you’re basically damming the river and replacing it with toxic sludge.
 During these first four weeks, I noticed a few things that almost made me quit.
 My mouth felt... fuzzy.
 Without the alcohol to strip everything away, the biofilm felt thicker.
-It was tempting to go back to the 'napalm' method, but I stuck to my morning oral care routine which involves gentle brushing and tongue scraping without the chemical warfare.
+It was tempting to go back to the 'napalm' method, but I stuck to my guns.
+I kept things simple: gentle brushing and tongue scraping without the chemical warfare.

 I also started using pH testing strips during this phase.
 I’d wake up, spit into a little cup, and see where I landed.
-Early on, I was consistently acidic—around a 6.2.
-In the world of mouth gardening, acidity is the equivalent of sour soil that only grows weeds (cavities and bad breath).
-By the end of January, just by stopping the mouthwash, I had stabilized closer to 6.8.
+Early on, I was consistently acidic.
+In the world of mouth gardening, acidity is the equivalent of sour soil that only grows weeds (the kind that cause cavities and breath that could peel paint).
+By the end of April, just by stopping the mouthwash, I had stabilized to a much more neutral level.
 I wasn't 'winning' yet, but the soil was finally ready for planting.
+I’ve written more about this transition in my notes on my deep dive into the oral microbiome, which tracks the early science I was obsessed with.

 Phase 2: The Seeding (Weeks 5-8)

-The midpoint of my experiment hit on February 16, 2026.
+The midpoint of my experiment hit in late April.
 This was the day I moved from 'not killing things' to 'actively planting things.'
 I started introducing high-strain oral probiotic lozenges.
 These aren't the same as the probiotics you take for your gut; those are designed to survive stomach acid.
-Oral probiotics need to hang out in your throat and mouth.
+Oral probiotics, specifically strains like Streptococcus salivarius K12 and M18, need to hang out in your throat and mouth.
 I’d pop one in after my evening brush and let it dissolve slowly, trying not to swallow for as long as possible.
-It felt a bit like putting slow-release fertilizer on a lawn.
+It felt a bit like putting slow-release fertilizer on a lawn and hoping the birds didn't eat the seeds.

 Around week six, something weird happened.
 The 'morning breath' that usually required a hazmat suit to manage started to fade.
 It wasn't gone, but it was... milder?
 Less like something died in my throat and more like, well, just a mouth.
 I also noticed that the 'fuzzy' feeling on my teeth had changed.
 Instead of feeling like grime, my teeth felt smooth for longer periods during the day.
-It turns out that when you have the right bacteria (like S. salivarius K12 and M18), they actually produce substances that keep the 'bad' plaque-forming bacteria from sticking to your enamel.
-It’s like having a tiny cleaning crew that works for free while you’re staring at spreadsheets.
+It turns out that when you have the right bacteria, they actually produce substances that keep the 'bad' plaque-forming bacteria from sticking to your enamel.
+It’s like having a tiny cleaning crew that works for free while you’re staring at spreadsheets during your nine-to-five.

 Phase 3: The Colonization (Weeks 9-12)

-By the time March rolled around, I was in the home stretch.
+By the time May rolled around, I was in the home stretch.
 This phase is all about maintenance and observation.
-On March 30, 2026, I hit the 84-day mark.
+I hit the 84-day mark just about two weeks ago.
 By this point, the routine was second nature.
 I wasn't just guessing anymore; the physical evidence was there.
 My gums, which used to be a concerning shade of 'angry cherry,' were now a healthy, pale pink.
 They didn't bleed when I flossed.
-Even my dental hygienist—who usually gives me the 'you need to do better' lecture—was visibly confused by the improvement during my March cleaning.
+Even my dental hygienist—who usually gives me the 'you need to do better' lecture—was visibly confused by the improvement during my cleaning last week.

 Reflections on the 84-Day Journey